ypranay/org.civicrm.civirebux/README.md

 > Civix

-Civix is a command-line tool for building CiviCRM extensions, similar to scaffolding.
+Civix is a command-line tool for building CiviCRM extensions.